ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Background Preliminaries

-Figure \ref{fig:groupdp_comparison_sigma5} illustrates a numerical comparison of the group-privacy conversion from DP to GDP with normal DP (Lemma \ref{lemma:normaldp_group_privacy}) and RDP (Lemma \ref{lemma:rdp_group_privacy}).
-We repeatedly execute the Gaussian mechanism and calculate the final GDP.
-We plot various group sizes, $k$, on the x-axis and $\epsilon$ of GDP at fixed $\delta=10^{-5}$ on the y-axis.
-The conversion of normal DP with fixed $\delta$ is complex and elaborated in Appendix \ref{appendix:ex_details:gdp}.
-Significantly, the result indicates that as the group size, $k$, increases, $\epsilon$ grows rapidly, underscoring a considerable degradation in the privacy bound of GDP.
-For instance, with $\epsilon=2.85$ in record-level ($k=1$), the value reaches 2100 for only $k=32$, and 11400 at $k=64$.
+In the figure, we plot various group sizes, $k$, on the x-axis and $\epsilon$ of GDP at a fixed $\delta=10^{-5}$ on the y-axis.
+Significantly, the results indicate that as the group size $k$ increases, $\epsilon$ grows rapidly, highlighting a considerable degradation in the privacy bound of GDP.
+For instance, with $\epsilon=2.85$ at record-level ($k=1$), the value reaches 2100 for only $k=32$, and 11400 at $k=64$.
 While there might be some looseness in the group-privacy conversion of RDP compared to normal DP for some small group sizes, the difference is relatively minor (roughly three times at most).
-And the RDP's conversion is easier to compute with a fixed $\delta$.
-Hence, we utilize RDP's conversion in our experiments.
+The drastic change in normal DP with large group size is due to the numerical instability in our conversion procedure\footnotemark[\value{footnote}].
+RDP's conversion is easier to compute with a fixed $\delta$.
+Hence, we utilize RDP's conversion in the experiments.